m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 2         | 7        | 60.00 |
 | 2         | 8        | 93.60 |
 | 3         | 5        | 40.00 |

+The average speed for order 8 is suspiciously high.
+There's a possibility that the actual distance has been miswritten.

 ---
 **7. What is the successful delivery percentage for each runner?**